 A visit to Caen in Normandy is a visit back in time, into the history books of both France and England.
-Two remarkable events were born in Caen, shaping the history of first countries.
+Two remarkable events were born in Caen, Normandy, shaping the history of both countries.

 It is in Caen that William the Conqueror is buried in the Abbaye aux Hommes, in the heart of his duchy.
-He may have conquered England in 1066, leaving his descendants to continue rule that country through the House of Windsor, but his heart was in France.
+He may have conquered England in 1066, leaving his descendants to rule through the House of Windsor, but his heart was in France.

 All over the city of Caen, you can see vestiges of his time here.
 From the towering Château de Caen that he built, as well the two grand Abbayes, one for men and one for women.

 However, much of Caen that you see today has been reconstructed.
 During World War II, Caen’s close proximity to the west coast of France and the English Channel meant that is was on the front lines of any attempt by British and Allied forces to regain a foothold in continental Europe.

 After D-Dday on June 6th 1944, Allied forces made their way to Caen where an entrenched German army was waiting.
 The Battle of Caen would last two months and destroy much of the city, causing an incredible number of casualties.

 It is this history that is featured on display when visiting the sights and attractions of Caen, the capital of Normandy.
 With plenty of things to do, let’s get to it shall we?
 Allons-y!

 Things to see and do

 1. Château de Caen